 Feature articles cover all aspects of food, from growing and harvesting to production, distribution, and consumption.
 Topics include but are not limited to automation, biochemistry, biology, biotechnology, chemistry, consumer trends, education, energy analysis, engineering, experimental design, food safety and defense, foodservice, information retrieval, ingredients, labeling, laboratory analysis, management, marketing, microbiology, nanotechnology, nutrition and health, packaging, pollution control, processing, product development, quality assurance, regulation, research, sensory, supply chain management, and sustainability.

 Procedures and Criteria for Acceptance

 Authors should submit an outline or abstract of the proposed article to the editor for advice as to whether the article would be suitable.
 Authors need not be members of the Institute of Food Technologists.

 Articles should be prepared in a feature style, rather than in the standard scientific research paper format.
-See back issues of Food Technology for examples.
+Serial articles are not accepted for publication; each article must be complete.
+See back issues of Food Technology for examples of feature articles.